Doctor of Public Health (DrPH)

 Our program application is offered through SOPHAS and the application deadline is December 1st.
 New students start the program in June with an onsite summer institute in Baltimore.
 Please see our Admissions page for additional details.

-October 2020 - TBD, the School will hold an Open House to provide applicants with the opportunity to learn more about the School's programs and services.
-A representative from the Schoolwide DrPH Program will be on hand to answer general questions about the program during the Graduate Information Fair and DrPH Program faculty will discuss the program during a dedicated breakout session.
+During the fall, the School will hold virtual Open Houses to provide applicants the opportunity to learn more about the School's programs and services.
+A representative from the Schoolwide DrPH Program will be on hand to answer general questions about the program and DrPH Program faculty will discuss the program during dedicated concentration breakout sessions.
 Additional information and registration details (RSVP required) are available on the Admissions website.

 TUITION AND FUNDING